Inpatient Rehab for Veterans

 • Life skills.

-Many staff members in Veterans-specific programs are trained in Veterans’ issues.
+Many staff members in Veteran-specific programs are Veterans themselves, have family members who served, or are specially trained in Veterans’ issues.
 For example, the staff at Desert Hope’s Veterans program, Salute to Recovery, have loved ones who are Veterans, or are Veterans themselves.
 This helps them connect to Veterans in the programs.
-Additionally, because of the nature of Veterans-specific programs, you’ll likely be in therapy with your peers.
-This allows Veterans to connect with others who understand what they’re going through.
+Because of the peer-based nature of these programs, you’ll likely attend therapy with other Veterans, fostering a sense of understanding, trust, and shared experience.

-American Addiction Centers’ Desert Hope Treatment Center and 3 sister facilities in TX, MS, and FL specialize in dedicated Veteran programming and are VA Centers of Excellence.
-Their program, Salute to Recovery, offers unique curriculum focusing on the unique needs and experience of military Veterans.
+American Addiction Centers’ Desert Hope Treatment Center and 4 sister facilities in TX, MS, FL, and CA specialize in dedicated Veteran programming and are VA Centers of Excellence.
+Their Salute to Recovery programs offer a unique curriculum focusing on the unique needs and experiences of military Veterans.

 • Every Veteran receives a psychosocial assessment as well as a history and physical soon after admission, ensuring any comorbid conditions are identified and treated appropriately.

-• Veterans meet with a therapist individually one time per week along with daily check in sessions.
+• Veterans meet with a therapist individually once a week, along with daily check-in sessions.

-• Group sessions up to 5 times per day.
+• Group sessions, up to 5 times per day, help build connection, routine, and support.

 Inpatient vs Outpatient vs Residential Rehab: What’s the Difference?

-Treatment occurs in a variety of settings, and all are intended to help people who abuse drugs and alcohol to stop seeking and using addictive substances.3 The differences between inpatient, outpatient, and residential rehabs are generally outlined by the intensity of professional services needed, housing arrangements, family obligations, and the ability to work or go to school while in rehab.
+Treatments occur in a variety of settings, and all are intended to help people who misuse drugs and alcohol stop seeking and using addictive substances.3 The differences between inpatient, outpatient, and residential rehabs are generally outlined by the intensity of professional services needed, housing arrangements, family obligations, and the ability to work or go to school while in rehab.

-• Inpatient rehab facilities provide intensive care, 24/7 living accommodations, meals, onsite professional services (e.g., medical/nursing/counseling), medication administration, and structured activities during your stay.
-Inpatient residents must take a leave from work or school and have childcare in place during treatment.
+Inpatient Rehab 24/7 living accommodations Intensive care, meals, onsite medical/nursing/counseling services, medication management, structured activities Must take leave from work or school and arrange childcare during treatment

-• Outpatient (OP) facilities do not provide housing or resident living accommodations.
-People participating in OP treatment will need to have a sober living place to stay and have transportation arranged to and from the center to receive treatment.
-Those in OP treatment can continue to work or go to school and care for their families.
+Participants will need to have a sober living place to stay and have transportation arranged to and from the center to receive treatment

 Pros and Cons of Inpatient Rehab?